 LCF is unique in having access to an affiliated orchestra, the London Contemporary Chamber Orchestra.
 Through its playing members, the group is forging links with many performing organisations in London, including London Consort of Winds and a number of chamber groups.

 The group has an educational rôle in providing workshops, tutorials and discussion groups, and promotes concerts with both amateur and professional performers, including several composer-performer members.
 Workshop topics, concert content and performers are chosen democratically.
 Recent workshop leaders have been Laura Rossi, Alexander Thomas, William Whitehead and the Lauderdale Guitar Society.
-Performers in recent years have included organists William Whitehead and Tom Bell, brass quintet Total Brass, the Konvalia Quartet, and the London Myriad Ensemble.
+Performers in recent years have included brass quintet Total Brass, the London Myriad Ensemble and the Aurora Trio.

 Finally, let us introduce our hard-working Committee.